The latest version of CSS, as of 2024

 - Understand how to select elements using various selectors (

-, attribute selectors, pseudo-classes, and pseudo-elements). - Learn about specificity rules to manage conflicting styles.
+element,.class,#id, attribute selectors, pseudo-classes, and pseudo-elements). - Learn about specificity rules to manage conflicting styles.

 - Understand how to select elements using various selectors (